mehulagg/gitlab/doc/development/application_limits.md

 - `default` - Any system-wide feature
 - `free` - Namespaces and projects with a Free subscription
-- `bronze`- Namespaces and projects with a Bronze subscription
-- `silver` - Namespaces and projects with a Silver subscription
+- `premium` - Namespaces and projects with a Premium subscription
-- `gold` - Namespaces and projects with a Gold subscription
+- `ultimate` - Namespaces and projects with an Ultimate subscription

 The `test` environment doesn't have any plans.